The Liberty Justice Center Mission

 In his First Amendment practice, Jacob and LJC are challenging Illinois’ campaign finance law, which restricts campaign contributions for all but a privileged few in Illinois.

 Jacob received his B.A. in economics from Grove City College and his J.D. from the University of Chicago Law School.
 After law school, he clerked for Judge Deborah L. Cook of the United States Court of Appeals for the Sixth Circuit.
-He then practiced law at a litigator at a large law firm in Columbus, Ohio, and then in his own law office before joining the Liberty Justice Center upon its founding in 2011.
-His work has earned him recognition as a Rising Star in appellate law by Super Lawyers in 2009, 2011, and 2012.
+He then worked as a litigator in Columbus, Ohio, before joining the Liberty Justice Center upon its founding in 2011.

 As an adjunct law professor, Jacob has taught advanced legal writing at Chicago-Kent College of Law; jurisprudence, payments and advanced appellate advocacy at Ohio Northern University College of Law; and appellate advocacy at the Ohio State University Moritz College of Law.
 He has spoken to Federalist Society chapters at law schools across the country on topics including economic liberty and judicial selection.